top of page

 Jandyra has performed in Away by Michael Gow, Much Ado About Nothing as Lady Beatrice, and as Flossie Le Mar in The Hooligan and the Lady.
 She teaches contemporary dance in schools, and has taught contemporary movement/physical theatre at the National Youth Drama School.

 Jandyra has choreographed for several high school productions as well as for the Edible Fashion Awards and for various theatre productions.
 Jandyra collaborated as movement director for Puti Lancaster’s work Freedom is Behind My Breath, and created and performed her own show META_, in collaboration with Sophie Follet, Sara Hirsch and Rosie Langabeer.
 Jandyra created and performed And The Earth Shifted Beneath My Feet with the Human Project Aotearoa for the 2019 Performance Arcade in Wellington and completely recreated the work for the Harcourt’s Hawkes Bay Arts Festival 2020.
-She collaborated with film-maker Andrew Browne on a dance film for Mīharo Hawkes Bay arts festival.
+She collaborated with film-maker Andrew Browne on a dance film for MÄ«haro Hawkes Bay arts festival.
 She was a creative co-director and the movement director for Hawkes Bay Youth Theatre’s productions of Over the Top (2017), Skellig (2018), Romeo and Juliet (2019), Carol Ann Duffy’s Everyman (2020), April’s Fool (2021), Much Ado About Nothing (2022), Burning Bird (2023), and Emilia (2024).

 Jandyra is an energetic, passionate and playful movement director and loves to push young actors outside their comfort zone, helping them discover raw and poetic movement that supports their storytelling.

-Jandyra is HaBYT's Chairperson of the Board, Artistic Director and teaches the Senior Company on Tuesdays from 6-8pm at Keirunga Creative Arts Venue, and teaches the Troupe class on Mondays from 4-5pm at Theatre Hawke's Bay, Hastings.
+Jandyra is HaBYT's Artistic Director, interim Chairperson of the Board, and teaches the Senior Company on Tuesdays from 6-8pm at Keirunga Creative Arts Venue, the Troupe class on Mondays from 4-5pm at Theatre Hawke's Bay, Hastings, and the Associates class on Thursdays from 5.30-7pm at Keirunga Creative Arts Venue.

 Michelle Ferguson is a dedicated Dance and Drama teacher with over 15 years of experience inspiring young performers.
 A graduate of Otago University, Michelle has spent the past seven years teaching at international schools in Taiwan and Singapore.
 With an 18-year background in ballet, she brings a deep appreciation for technique and artistry to her teaching.